Pete Whittaker

 Pete Whittaker (born 1991) is a British professional rock climber.
-He is one half of the duo known as the Wide Boyz, along with his climbing partner Tom Randall.
-Whittaker came to notability from crack climbing, including the first ascent of the world's hardest off-width climb, the Century Crack.
+Whittaker is considered one of the world's best crack climbers, making the first free ascent of Crown Royale (9a/5.14d), one of the world's hardest trad routes.
+Alongside climbing partner Tom Randall, he also made the first free ascent of Century Crack (8c/5.14b), one of the world's hardest offwidths.
+Under the name Wide Boyz, Whittaker and Randall produce YouTube videos, provide coaching, and sell specialized crack climbing equipment.

 Climbing career

-In 2011, Whittaker and Randall made a visit to the United States, where he was the first to flash Belly Full of Bad Berries (5.13b), a highly regarded off-width in Indian Creek.
-Continuing the trip, Whittaker and Randall made the first ascent of the Century Crack (5.14b), the world's hardest off-width climb.
+In 2011, Whittaker and Randall made a visit to the United States, where Whittaker was the first to flash Belly Full of Bad Berries (5.13b), a highly regarded offwidth climb in Indian Creek.
+Continuing the trip, Whittaker and Randall made the first free ascent of the Century Crack (5.14b), then considered the world's hardest offwidth.
 After initially sending the route with pre-placed gear, both subsequently repeated the climb while placing their own gear.
-They won the 2016 Climbing Golden Piton Vision Award for this feat.
+To prepare for the climb, they had trained for two years on a wooden replica of the crack in Randall's home's cellar.

-In 2014, Whittaker became the first to flash Freerider (5.12d) on El Capitan.

-In 2016, Whittaker made the first rope solo free-climb of Freerider in a day.
+In 2014, Whittaker became the first, by some definitions, to flash Freerider (5.12d) on El Capitan.
+In 2016, Whittaker became the first to free-climb Freerider in under 24 hours, via rope solo.

-In 2021, Whittaker and Randall free-climbed the Great Rift (5.13), a 2,500-foot roof crack on the underside of a highway overpass in Devon, England.
-Their ascent was documented in the short film Bridge Boys, which was featured in Reel Rock 16.
+In 2021, Whittaker and Randall made the first ascent of the multi-pitch route The Great Rift, a 2,500-foot roof crack on the underside of a M5 motorway bridge over the River Exe in Devon, England.
+They proposed a grade of 5.13, with pitches ranging from 7b+ to 8a+.
+The climb was documented in the short film Bridge Boys, which featured in Reel Rock 16.

-In 2023, Whittaker made the first ascent of the 100m crack climb Crown Royale (5.14d) in Jøssingfjord (NOR).
+In 2023, Whittaker established and made the first ascent of the 100-meter crack climb Crown Royale (5.14d) in Jøssingfjord, Norway.
 He proposed a grade of 9a (5.14d), making it one of the hardest trad routes in the world.

-He spoke on the difficulty of grading the route, describing it as "harder overall than Recovery Drink, but not by much, which is why my initial feeling about the route has been 8c+/9a".
+In 2025, Whittaker made the second ascent and first flash of Autobahn in Germany.
+This route, established by Randall, is perhaps the world's hardest offwidth climb, with a proposed grade of 8c/8c+ (5.14b/c).

+Over the years, Whittaker has established many new trad routes in England's Peak District.
+He and Randall have also jointly established many routes, particularly in Canyonlands National Park, Utah.
+They won Climbing magazine's 2016 Golden Piton Vision Award for their climbing in this region, particularly their first ascent of The Millennium Arch.